Frequently Asked Questions

 Does Sedera Community membership satisfy federal or state level individual mandates?

-No. Sedera community membership does not make an individual compliant with the federal ACA mandate or any state-level mandate recently passed or being considered in a given state.
-Any and all applicable penalties would still apply for employers and individuals who do not meet the coverage mandates.
+No. Membership in the Sedera Medical Cost Sharing Community is not minimum essential coverage (MEC) and does not make an individual compliant with the federal ACA mandate or any state-level individual mandate that requires individuals to purchase health insurance.
+Any and all applicable penalties still apply for employers and individuals who are Sedera members who do not otherwise meet federal and/or state coverage mandates.

 Can I choose my own doctors and hospitals without being penalized?

 Absolutely!
-Having the personal freedom to choose the medical providers of your choice is fundamental to Sedera’s values.
-Sedera’s Member Advisors will be happy to assist you in providing quality information to help you decide on the best provider(s), but there are no “out-of-network” penalties.
+Having the freedom to choose the medical providers of your choice is fundamental to Sedera’s values.
+Sedera’s Member Advisors will be happy to provide quality information to help you decide on the best provider(s).
+Because Sedera is not insurance and does not have a network of providers, there are no “out-of-network” penalties.

-Sedera’s process differs significantly from insurance practices in this regard; to our member’s advantage.
+No. Remember, Sedera is not insurance, so Sedera’s process differs significantly from insurance practices in this regard—to our Members’ advantage.
 Traditional health insurance deductibles are cumulative over the course of a plan year.
 Co-insurance is the portion of the medical expense owed by the patient.
-These insurance cost-sharing measures can amount to thousands of dollars in out-of-pocket costs to insurance policyholders annually.
-Conversely, when Sedera Members incur an eligible medical expense that exceeds their Initial Unshareable Amount (IUA), any remaining balance relative to that specific Need would be eligible for sharing, effectively reducing the member’s portion to the selected IUA for any single need.
+These insurance cost-shifting measures can amount to thousands of dollars in out-of-pocket costs to insurance policyholders annually.
+With Sedera, when Members incur an eligible medical expense that exceeds their Initial Unshareable Amount (IUA) for a specific Need, any remaining balance relative to that specific Need is eligible for sharing with the Community, effectively reducing the Member’s portion to the selected IUA for any single Need.

 What happens when a provider requires payment up front for services?

-A Member may be required to pay out-of-pocket for medical services.
-Sedera advises its Members to avoid paying more than their IUA toward the cost of any medical need, as doing so dilutes Sedera’s ability to negotiate with medical providers.
-In cases where Members pay more than their IUA, they will be promptly reimbursed for the excess amount by the Sedera community.
+When a provider requires a Member to pay in advance for medical services, Sedera advises its Members to avoid paying more than their IUA toward the cost of any medical need, as doing so impacts the Community’s ability to negotiate with medical providers.
+In cases where Members pay more than their IUA, they can submit the amount that exceeds their IUA to the Sedera Community for sharing.

-Additionally, Sedera occasionally provides direct up-front payment for proposed services.
-The most prominent example of pre-payment is with maternity cases.
-Sedera may pre-pay maternity cases, based on the provider’s self-pay rates, in advance of the baby’s delivery.
-In virtually all cases, needs payments are sent directly to Members, not to medical providers.
+Additionally, in certain limited circumstances, the Sedera MCS Community provides direct up-front payment to the Member for proposed services.
+The most common example of prepayment is with maternity cases.
+Sedera may prepay the Member for maternity needs, based on the provider’s cash pay rates, in advance of the baby’s delivery.

-At the time of service, Members should disclose to their medical providers (doctors, laboratories, clinics, hospitals, etc.) that they are “self-pay” patients.
+At the time of service, Members should disclose to their medical providers (doctors, laboratories, clinics, hospitals, etc.) that they are “cash pay” patients.
 The providers will, in turn, bill the Member directly.
-The Member then organizes their bills, fills out a Need Processing Form (NPF) and submits the NPF, copies of all related medical bills and any proof of payments made towards their Initial Unshareable Amount (IUA).
+The Member then organizes their bills, goes online to sederamcs.org/login, completes the online Needs Submittal Process and submits everything online, including providing copies of all relevant medical bills and any proof of payments made towards their Initial Unshareable Amount (IUA).
 Our team of medical bill negotiators may contact the providers to discuss the appropriate payment for the services that were performed and determine if negotiations are necessary or available for the billed amounts.
-Sedera will review the need and help administer a process whereby community funds are share with the Member, less the Member’s IUA (as applicable), which, in turn, the Members use to pay their medical providers.
+Sedera will review the Need and help administer a process whereby community funds are shared with the Member, less the Member’s IUA (as applicable), which the Member then uses to pay their medical provider.
+This member-to-member sharing model is conducted through individual bank accounts, which provide easy access to funds.

-The sharing turnaround time normally ranges from 14-60 days from receipt of your bills and required information depending whether negotiation is required or not.
-If your Need Processing Form is correct and complete, and there are no ongoing financial negotiations with providers, your need will normally be shared the second Friday after Sedera receives it.
-Please note that larger bills make take longer to negotiate.
+The sharing turnaround time normally ranges from 14-60 days from receipt of your bills and required information.
+If you complete the Needs Submittal Process, submit all the necessary documentation, and there are no ongoing financial negotiations with a provider, your Need will normally be shared within 14-30 days after receipt.
+Please note that larger bills may take longer to negotiate.

 What are Sedera’s Membership requirements?